Lomphy/Lomphy.github.io/projects/RaspiSlideshowServer.md

     apt-get install feh

 2. Create a folder, where the to be displayed Images will be stored.
 Either use the desktop interface or create it from the [terminal](https://www.techwalla.com/articles/how-to-make-a-folder-in-ubuntu).
+In this tutorial, the path to that directory will be called "yourImgDir".

+3. Add some Images to that folder, so the slideshow can be tested.

+4. Type the following command in the terminal, to test if feh works correctly:

+    feh \
+    --recursive \
+    --randomize \
+    --fullscreen \
+    --quiet \
+    --hide-pointer \
+    --slideshow-delay 6 \
+    yourPicDir

+The parameters can be adjusted and customized to your personal desires.
+More infos can be found in the [feh manual pages](https://linux.die.net/man/1/feh).